 As a licensed internet escrow agent, we offer escrow services to users of our platform and, as such, we are required to hold our users' escrowed cash and in-transit cash in trust as an asset and record a corresponding liability for escrow funds held on behalf of freelancers and clients on our balance sheet.
+We expect the balances of our funds held in escrow, including funds held in transit, and the related liability to grow as GSV grows and may vary from period to period.
 Escrow regulations require us to fund the trust with our operating cash to cover shortages due to the timing of cash receipts from clients for completed hourly billings.
-As of June 30, 2020 and December 31, 2019, funds held in escrow were \$129.6 million and \$108.7 million, respectively.
+As of September 30, 2020 and December 31, 2019, funds held in escrow were \$128.1 million and \$108.7 million, respectively.
 To the extent we have not yet collected funds for hourly billings from clients which are in transit due to timing differences in receipt of cash from clients and payments of cash to freelancers, we may, from time to time, utilize the revolving line of credit under our Loan Agreement to satisfy escrow funding requirements.